upamanyu92/NseExplore/README.md

 - [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) is used for compiling the program to a .exe file

-- [pandas](https://pypi.org/project/pandas/) is used for storing and manipulating the data
+- [pandas](https://pypi.org/project/pandas/) are used for storing and manipulating the data

 - [requests](https://pypi.org/project/requests/) is used for accessing and retrieving data from the NSE website